dougdesigner/mags/README.md

 #### Table Implementations

-Let's examine each table's structure and purpose:
+Next we define each table's structure to match our analytics pipeline structure.
+You can access the table defintions at [table_definitions.ipynb](services/redshift/table_definitions.ipynb) or you can copy the SQL queries below:

 **Company Details Table**
 This table maintains point-in-time snapshots of company information: